bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

   - Values could also be of any type and don't have to match the key types
 - Optimised for retrieval when you know the key
 - A common data structure for backing a hashtable is an array, but any structure could be used.
+- The key for better performance on a hash table is to provide a good hashing algorithm, which distributes the stored values as consistently as possible across the underlying storage structure.

 ### Hashing
 - Keys of any data type are hashed to int by using a hash function;